Has your local pet food store run out of your favorite Blue Buffalo recipe, or is the price of Blue Buffalo getting too high for you to keep up?

 Thankfully Chewy has a huge supply chain to rely on for the delivery and production of its American Journey, and you can be confident that their food will typically be available.

 However, if you want to purchase an alternative to Blue Buffalo that is also available from retail pet food stores, American Journey may not be the brand for you.

-However, the ingredients found in Rachel Ray Nutrish’s recipes are very similar to Blue Buffalo with the inclusion and widespread use of Chicken, Chicken Meal, Brown Rice, and Peas.
+However, the ingredients found in Rachael Ray Nutrish’s recipes are very similar to Blue Buffalo, with the inclusion and widespread use of Chicken, Chicken Meal, Brown Rice, and Peas.

-However, Rachel Ray Nutrish does include some ingredients that are not commonly found in Blue Buffalo recipes like Soybean Meal, Brewers Rice, and Corn.
+However, Rachael Ray Nutrish does include some ingredients that are not commonly found in Blue Buffalo recipes, like Soybean Meal, Brewers Rice, and Corn.

-You can also purchase Rachel Ray Nutrish from several of the online pet food websites like Amazon and Chewy, which often stock more recipes or offer discounts.
+You can also purchase Rachael Ray Nutrish from several of the online pet food websites like Amazon and Chewy, which often stock more recipes or offer discounts.

-We would recommend you look to purchase one of Rachel Ray Nutrish’s Peak recipes as we believe these are the most comparable to Blue Buffalo.
+We would recommend you look to purchase one of Rachael Ray Nutrish’s Peak recipes as we believe these are the most comparable to Blue Buffalo.

 The below Peak Open Prairie recipe is one of their most popular and includes impressive nutrition from high-quality ingredients like Beef and Chicken Meal.

 Victor is a dog food brand that we regularly highlight and promote on our site thanks to a range of factors.

 The brand is owned by Mid American Pet Food LLC, which also owns some other dog food brands like Nature’s Logic and Eagle Mountain.